-- 3.2.6 Operating Expense Assumptions-When developing operating expense assumptions, the actuary should consider reflecting the cost of product development, marketing, producer compensation, regulatory compliance, underwriting, LTC benefit plan administration, and entity business plan, as applicable. - 3.2.7 Tax Assumptions-When developing tax assumptions, the actuary should reflect the tax reserve basis of the LTC benefit plan and the premium, income, or any other applicable tax rates of the entity. - 3.2.8 Investment Return Assumptions-When developing investment return assumptions, the actuary should take into account investment assumptions and economic market assumptions that reflect real world or market consistent theory, where appropriate, and that include assumptions for reinvestment, asset default, asset underperformance, and investment expenses.
-Where appropriate, the actuary also should take into account the assets of the insurer and the insurer's investment strategy and refer to ASOP No. 7, Analysis of Life, Health, or Property/Casualty Insurer Cash Flows. - 3.2.9 Mix-of-Business Assumptions-The actuary should reflect the characteristics of the anticipated distribution of business such as age, gender, marital status, underwriting classes, distribution system, and LTC benefit plan options (such as benefit period, elimination period, inflation option, daily benefit, and other coverage options). - 3.2.10 Change-Over-Time Assumptions-When developing the assumptions, the actuary also should consider identifying and reflecting assumptions for which experience may be likely to change over the term of the LTC benefit plan.
-Though not necessarily limited to these factors, changes in the experience may be attributable to changes in health of the participants, changes in participant behavior, changes in care management, changes in sites of care, changes in environment, and changes in lifestyle. - 3.2.11 Alternative LTC Arrangements-For alternative LTC arrangements as described in section 3.1(a)-(d), the actuary should recognize that the methods and assumptions appropriate for analyzing or evaluating such products might be different from those used for stand-alone insured LTC benefit plans. - 3.2.12 Sensitivity Testing-Prior to the finalization of assumptions, the actuary should perform sensitivity testing of reasonable variations in assumptions, and reasonable correlations of assumptions.
-The actuary should perform a more expansive range of sensitivity testing when credibility of the assumptions is lower.
+- 3.2.4 Voluntary Termination (Lapse) Assumptions-When developing voluntary termination (lapse) assumptions, the actuary should take into account the following: - a. product features, premium mode, premium payment method, and nonforfeiture benefit; - b. reasonably available information regarding the marketing method, the motivations for purchasing and continuing coverage, product and premium competitiveness, and the quality of service of the entity providing the benefits; - c. changes in rating agency outlooks or ratings; - d. any effect of rate changes or offering reduced benefits on voluntary lapses; and - e. whether lapses are reasonably represented as a proportion of total decrements. - 3.2.5 Operating Expense Assumptions-When developing operating expense assumptions, the actuary should consider reflecting the entity business plan and the cost of product development, marketing, producer compensation, regulatory compliance, underwriting, benefit administration, care management, and other LTC benefit plan administration, as applicable. - 3.2.6 Tax Assumptions-When developing tax assumptions, the actuary should reflect the tax reserve basis of the LTC benefit plan and the premium, income, or any other applicable tax rates of the entity. - 3.2.7 Investment Return Assumptions-When developing investment return assumptions, the actuary should take into account investment assumptions and economic market assumptions that reflect real world or market consistent theory, where appropriate, and that include assumptions for reinvestment, asset default, asset underperformance, and investment expenses.
+Where appropriate, the actuary also should take into account the assets of the insurer and the insurer's investment strategy and refer to ASOP No. 7, Analysis of Life, Health, or Property/Casualty Insurer Cash Flows. - 3.2.8 Mix-of-Business Assumptions-The actuary should reflect the characteristics of the anticipated distribution of business such as age, gender, marital status, underwriting classes, distribution system, and LTC benefit plan options (such as benefit period, elimination period, inflation option, daily benefit, and other coverage options). - 3.2.9 Change-Over-Time Assumptions-When developing the assumptions, the actuary also should consider identifying and reflecting assumptions for which experience may be likely to change over the term of the LTC benefit plan.
+Though not necessarily limited to these factors, changes in the experience may be attributable to changes in health of the participants, changes in participant behavior, changes in care management, changes in sites of care, changes in environment, and changes in lifestyle.

+- 3.2.10 Alternative LTC Arrangements-The actuary should consider using assumptions for the alternative LTC arrangements described in section 3.1(a)-(d) that are different from those used for stand-alone insured LTC benefit plans. - 3.2.11 Sensitivity Testing-Prior to the finalization of assumptions, the actuary should perform sensitivity testing of reasonable variations in assumptions, and reasonable correlations of assumptions.
+The actuary should expand the range of sensitivity testing when the data supporting the assumptions have limited credibility.
 Also, the actuary should consider testing the projections under stressed assumptions.
-The actuary should consider including appropriate margin or PAD to recognize the results of the sensitivity testing.

-3.3 Premium Rate Recommendations (Including Fees or Other Revenue-Generating Devices)-When recommending an initial premium rate schedule, the actuary should use methods and assumptions conforming to applicable regulatory requirements such that the premium rate schedule has a reasonable likelihood of being sufficient without future rate adjustments to the recommended schedule.
+The actuary should consider including appropriate margin or PAD to recognize the results of the sensitivity testing. - 3.3 Premium Rate Recommendations-When recommending an initial premium rate schedule, the actuary should use methods and assumptions conforming to applicable regulatory requirements such that the premium rate schedule has a reasonable likelihood of being sufficient without future rate adjustments to the recommended schedule.